-I’ve advocated buying points since redemption stays are usually exempt from the requirement to pay taxes over and above the stay cost, and it works out cheaper to redeem points at premium properties over paying cash for them.
-Also, let’s not forget that Marriott Bonvoy runs a pretty sweet ability to convert to airmiles at 3:1 ratio as well.
+I’ve advocated buying points since redemption stays are usually exempt from the requirement to pay taxes over and above the stay cost.
+It works out cheaper to redeem points at premium properties than to pay cash for them.
 So, there are many properties where you can get outsized value from your Marriott points.
+Also, let’s not forget that Marriott Bonvoy has a pretty sweet ability to convert to airmiles at a 3:1 ratio.

-There are a large number of situations where Bonvoy points could provide outsized value anyways, and given this is Marriott’s best offer on Bonvoy points purchase, that sweetens the deal a whole lot.
-If you additionally have cards that give you a bonus on international purchases, you get to make even more points.
+There are a large number of situations where Bonvoy points could provide outsized value.
+However, this is one of Marriott’s best offers on Bonvoy points purchase.
+If you additionally have cards that give you a bonus on international purchases, you can make even more points.

-So, are you going to buy Marriott Points with a 60% Bonus?
+So, will you buy Marriott Points with a 40% Bonus?

 Liked our articles and our efforts?
 Please pay an amount you are comfortable with; an amount you believe is the fair price for the content you have consumed.
 Please enter an amount in the box below and click on the button to pay; you can use Netbanking, Debit/Credit Cards, UPI, QR codes, or any Wallet to pay.
 Every contribution helps cover the cost of the content generated for your benefit.